andrewsomething/python-django/README.rst

     [10.0.0.2] run: invoke-rc.d gunicorn restart
     ...

-Or you can also specify a single unit:
+Or you can also run commands on a single unit:

     fab -R python-django/0 pull
     [10.0.0.2] Executing task 'pull'